minio/operator/examples/kustomization/sts-example/README.md

 Each example in this folder contains an example using a different SDK on how to adopt Operator's STS.

-> ⚠️ This feature is an alpha release and is subject to breaking changes in future releases.
+> ⚠️ This feature is an Beta release now starting Operator v6.x, Operator v5.x released STS as v1alpha1.

 # Requirements